JulianStone5/hackerchat/reports/report.md

 We believe it would be worth considering adding the first link (https://www.geeksforgeeks.org/tcp-server-client-implementation-in-c/) to the class resources.

 Because the code for connecting is highly similar across most programs, there are parts of our project--in particular the socket code--that were copied from the above sources due to being standard procedure.
-Most functionalities built on top, such as usernames and multiple chatrooms, were entirely original.

 ## Project Explanation